openframeworks/ofSite/_documentation/types/ofBaseHasTexture.markdown

 _inlined_description: _

-Returns: a const reference to the ofTexture.
+Returns: a reference to the ofTexture.